airbnb/chronon/proposals/CHIP-1.md

 3. Avro decoding of streaming bytes
 4. Avro decoding of batch bytes

-To do that, I’m proposing we use two Caffeine caches to store:
+To do that, I’m proposing we use two types of Caffeine caches to store:

 - Key: batch get requests → Value: batch IRs
 - Key: streaming get requests → Value: streaming IRs

 The caches will be configured on a per-GroupBy basis, i.e. two caches per GroupBy.
-This enables us to enable caching only for features with very skewed access patterns (when the top few keys correspond to a significant percentage of traffic).
+This allows us to enable caching only for features with very skewed access patterns (when the top few keys correspond to a significant percentage of traffic).
 See _Rejected Alternative #4_ and _UX Considerations_ for more details.

 Caching will be an opt-in feature that can be enabled by Chronon developers.